9dots/9dots.io-pages/OJ8iMiY.md

 org: 9dots
 objective:
   - Define robotics
-  - Explain what an engineer does
+  - Explain the process of an engineer
   - Demonstrate learning by producing a robot capable of driving
 attachments:
   - path: "http://uploads.9dots.io/OJ8kmj2.rbt"